alpersad/LolTomes/README.md

 Every three hits from the crossbow on a single target damages the target for a percentage of its maximum health.

 Can be applied to: Crossbow

+### Nidalee
+Deals damage to a target based on the distance between you, and the target on trident's impact.

+Can be applied to: Trident

+### Nasus
+Attacking an enemy deals damage equal to your experience level.

+Can be applied to: Axe, Sword

+### Blitzcrank
+When an item with this enchantment strikes an enemy, the trident pulls the enemy towards the player character.

+Can be applied to: Trident

 ## Enchantments in Development